bandprotocol/bandchain-docs-archived/docs/README.md

 This documentation is split into two sections:

-- [**Whitepaper**](./whitepaper): Contains our official whitepaper, covering BandChain's system overview, token economics, protocol messages, and much more.
+- [**Whitepaper**](./whitepaper): Our official whitepaper, covering BandChain's system design, token economics, protocol messages, and much more.
 - [**Developer Docs**](./developer): The go-to place for developers looking to learn more about Band and to integrate Band's oracle into their applications.

 ## Band Protocol At a Glance